GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 # Building

-This section describes how to cross-compile the `make` environment for your toolchain.
+This section describes how to configure make to cross-compile the Device SDK for your platform.

 We recommend building the Device SDK for a Linux distribution before cross-compiling to another target platform.
 Building for Linux introduces you to the basic architecture and tools of the Device SDK source.
 This basic knowledge then helps you cross-compile the software to an embedded device.